Qiksar/crudio/README.md

 In the above example we also say that an `Organisation` inherits some fields from `Entity`.
 This means we can have all of our database objects setup with a common set of fields, like an ID and date created or deleted.

+Do take time to read the example JSON files in the `repo` folder.
+These files are intended to help us automatically test Crudio, thoroughly, but are also intended to be a resource from which you can learn.

 # Wrapping up

-Take some time to examine the full `repo.json` and `standard_generators.json` files.
+Take some time to examine the full `repo.json`, `repo_entities.json` and `standard_generators.json` files.
 You will quickly understand how you can break large repos into smaller parts that can be reused over and over.
 This approach gives you a very simple way to create consistent data for testing a multitude of applications.

+# Join Us - Crudio: Free Forever

+Please do join the effort to make Crudio even more awesome.
+Our mission is to expand Crudio to generate data for almost every scenario.
+We need your help, ideas, feedback and encouragement to achieve that.

+And by the way...Crudio is free forever.
+We don't intend to start launching "Enterprise Versions" and subscriptions etc. Crudio belongs to all of us, is free to use for all of us, forever.

 # Credits